hw9603/Easy-Sing/README.md

 EasySing requires `jre`, `python3`, `pip3`, and `mvn` installed.
 (To test that just type `java` or `python3` or `pip3` or `mvn` in command line and see whether the command exists)

-If you are using Mac OSX, `brew` is required.
 If you are using Linux, `apt-get` is required for package installation.

 ##### 1.1.
 Installation Steps: